1988–89 Vancouver Canucks season: Smythe Division Semifinals

-This was going to be a short series.
-Nobody was predicting more than five games.
-Jim Taylor of The Province even predicted that it would be the first best-of-seven series to be settled in three.
+Jim Taylor of The province predicted that it would be the first best-of-seven series to be settled in three.
 The Flames were given 3:1 odds to win the Stanley Cup, while the long shot Canucks' odds were set at 100:1.
 In the first game, however, the Canucks managed to stay within a goal of the powerful Flames until Robert Nordmark tied the game on a third-period power-play.
 In the dying minutes, Harold Snepsts made a game-saving stop when Kirk McLean was caught out of position.
 At the 2:33 mark of the extra frame, ex-Flame Paul Reinhart exacted revenge on the team that was so quick to part with him by sending a wrist shot through traffic over Mike Vernon's left shoulder.
-To the surprise of many, the Canucks had won 4-3 and struck first blood in the series.
-In the next two games, however, the Flames showed everybody how they managed 117 points during the regular season, dominating the Canucks in all facets of the game in scoring 5-2 and 4-0 victories.
+To the surprise of many, the Canucks had won 4-3, winning the first game in the series.
+In the next two games, however, the Flames dominated the Canucks in all facets of the game, scoring 5-2 and 4-0 victories.
 It looked doubtful that the series would last longer than five games.
 But the Vancouver Canucks weren't going to roll over.
-They bothered and pestered the more talented Flames into taking stupid penalties, resulting in four power-play goals and a shocking 5–1 lead, which chased Vernon from the game.
+The Flames started committing penalties, resulting in four power-play goals and a shocking 5–1 lead, which chased Vernon from the game.
 Trevor Linden, who would earn a reputation as a clutch playoff performer, had four points on the night, including his first ever playoff goal.
 The Flames scored two late goals to make it a 5–3 final, and the series was now even.
 But four games in five nights had taken its toll, and the overworked Canucks were no match for the depth of the Flames in Game Five.
 The Calgarians cruised to another 4–0 win, and looked to end the series two nights later.
-Unfortunately for the Flames, the 16,553 fans that packed the Coliseum on the night of April 13 had no intention of seeing that happen.
-The building was alive in a way that hadn't been seen in Vancouver since 1982.
 Trailing 1–0 in the second period, Linden brought the crowd to its feet when he split the defense and scored a beautiful goal to tie the score.
-The Flames regained the lead, but three goals in 2:18 late in the period, scored by Brian Bradley, Rich Sutter, and Garth Butcher (with his first goal all season), gave the Canucks a 4-2 cushion heading into the final frame.
+The Flames regained the lead, but three goals in 2:18 late in the period, scored by Brian Bradley, Rich Sutter, and Garth Butcher (with his first goal all season), gave the Canucks a 4-2 lead heading into the final frame.
 The Flames did not want to go to a seventh game and demonstrated that in the third period.
 They got to within a goal and were pressing hard for the equalizer.
 The team defense of the Canucks was showing, though, as they were forcing most shots from the outside.
 With less than four minutes to play, a deflection off of two sticks caused two Flame skaters to be caught flat-footed.
-Speedy Brian Bradley, another ex-Flame, beat them both to the puck and found himself on a breakaway.
-He skated in on Vernon, faked to the forehand, deked to the backhand, and scored to give the Canucks a 5–3 lead, which turned the Coliseum into a madhouse.
+Brian Bradley, another ex-Flame, beat them both to the puck and found himself on a breakaway.
+He skated in on Vernon, faked to the forehand, deked to the backhand, and scored to give the Canucks a 5–3 lead.
 The deal was sealed with an empty-netter at 19:56 and the series was, incredibly, headed back to "CowTown" for a seventh game.